Resonate Recordings

 • It is challenging to keep viewers engaged on video for the full length of a podcast episode, unlike audio podcasts.
 Pat Flynn makes this point here.

-Types of Video Podcasts
+Types of video podcasts

 There are several different ways to create a video podcast, some easier than others.
 You can pick and choose the option that works best for you, and you can even mix and match some of the ideas as well.